pragma-/Plang/README.md

 Array | any value | A String containing a construction of that Array Map | any value | A String containing a construction of that Map

-Converting from `String` with value S to type T produces a T with the following values:

-Value of String | To Type T | Value of T
+From String Value | To Type | Resulting Type Value
 --- | --- | ---
 any value | Null | null
 "" | Boolean | false